Winston-Lin/dziganto.github.io/_posts/2017-7-28-Do-You-Even-Data-Science.md

 Run a Google search.
 You'll find innumerable opinions on the matter.
 In fact, you can spend an hour, an afternoon, or probably even a week engrossed in this mind numbing task.

 And it never ends.
-It seems every week there's a new post delineating what a data scientist is and what a data scientist is not.
+It seems every week there's a new post delineating what a data scientist *is* and what a data scientist *is not*.
 Some weeks you have to be an expert in Statistics and others you have to know Scala.
 Some weeks you have to be an expert in software development, machine learning, big data technologies, and visualization tools.
 And some weeks you have to actually know how to talk to people and clearly articulate your ideas in addition to all the other technical skills.
 Every week I read these posts, and every week I cringe.

  ## The Myth of Boxes
  ![boxes](/assets/images/boxes.jpg?raw=true){: .center-image }